layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 | references | [ElementReference](#element-reference)[] | Array of sub-elements                                                                                                 |    X     | Empty array |

 **Example:**
-In this example the file structure is defined as such that it
+In this example, the file structure is defined as such that it

 1. must start with one record of type Header (defined later),
 2. must be followed by `0..n` records of type Detail